textileio/papers/draft.md

 the previous section.
 Much like the Log address book, Log *keys* are stored in a key book ([@lst:KeyBook]).

-Identity Key
-: Every Log requires an asymmetric key-pair that determines ownership and identity.
+Every Log requires an asymmetric key-pair that determines ownership and identity.
 The private key is used to sign each Event added to the Log, so down-stream processes can verify the Log's authenticity.
 Like IPFS Peers, a hash of the public key of the Log is used as an identifier (Log ID).
+Unlike IPFS Peers, this key is actually *derived* from the Peer's private key, rather than used directly.

+In practice, this is done using a Hierarchical Deterministic Key (HDK) framework, as defined in **BIP32**.
+Details of how BIP32 implements HDKs can be found **here** and **here**.
+For the purposes of this paper, it is sufficient to understand that nested child keys can be derived from a single parent key.
+To protect against the potential data exposure from a leaked child key, a hardened key derivation is used at lower levels of the hierarchy, as outlined in **BIP44** (and by proxy, **BIP43**).
+The hierarchy is setup as in [@eq:LogPath].

+$$
+\text{key} = \texttt{m/purpose'/type'/account'/thread/log}
+$$ {#eq:LogPath}

+where each component in the path represents a new level of the key-pair hierarchy.
+Tiers marked with a ' are levels that are "hardened" (see **ref** for details).
+Using this standard **BIP44** format, `purpose` is generally set to
+`44` (i.e., **BIP44**), and is hardened, with `type` indicating the specific application, here being Textile Threads and defaulting to `XX` (but could also be other values).
+This level is also hardened.
+The `account` level can be used to manage different Textile accounts or even identities.
+By default, only the `0` account is used, and this is also hardened to protect the user.
+The last two levels, `thread` (index of the Thread in question), and `log` (keys/addresses for Logs under a given Thread index) are left unhardened to allow deterministic creation of child addresses from the public keys.
+The hash of the public key from a given `log` key-pair is then used to derive the Log ID.
+From this, Log identities can be deterministically derived.
+The `thread`-level index can simply be derived from the random component of the Thread ID (see [@sec:threadIdentity]) or set according to the local KeyBook index for a given Thread entry.

+Using this framework also opens up the possibility of using **BIP39** mnemonics for re-creating the root of a HDK hierarchy, and by association, a Peer's (set of) key-pairs.
+This also means Threads are able to support external identities such as those provided by **Keybase.io, 3Box.io, and others**.
+The actual path implementation can vary from implementation to implementation, as long as Log siblings can be deterministically derived from the same parent level.

+Identity Key
+: The Identity Key is an asymmetric key-pair that is used to derive the Log ID (hash of the public key), and sign Events added to a Log.

 The body, or content of an Event, is encrypted by a *Content Key*.
 Content Keys are generated for each piece of content and never reused.